-Paris Saint Germain Squad Roster Players 2017/2018 (17/18) Name List – Paris Saint Germany was founded on 12 August 1970 by a group of businessman.
+Paris Saint Germain Squad Players and Name List – Paris Saint Germany was founded on 12 August 1970 by a group of a businessman.
 It is the merger of Stade Saint-Germain and Paris FC.
 It was formed to create a major club in French.
-They become merger after 2000 people give their petition signatures.
+They become a merger after 2000 people give their petition signatures.

 Paris Saint Germain got the 2nd league title on the Coupe de France in 1994.
-The team got the Couple de la Ligue in twice and Trophee des Champions in twice.
-In the beginning of the millennium, Paris Saint Germany claimed UEFA Intertoto Cup in 2001 which followed by a League Cup and three French Cups.
+The team got the Coupe de la Ligue in twice and Trophee des Champions in twice.
+At the beginning of the millennium, Paris Saint Germany claimed UEFA Intertoto Cup in 2001 which followed by a League Cup and three French Cups.
 After this, Paris Saint Germany got some problems which took the team was bought by Qatar Sports Investments Group in 2011.
 And Now Paris Saint Germain Squad Players 2016/17 can you look on the table.

-PSG Squad Roster Players Numbers 2017/2018 (17/18) Season Name List :
+PSG Squad Roster Players Numbers 19/20:

-|11||Ángel Di María||Argentina||14/02/1988|
+|11||Ángel Di María||14/02/1988||Argentina|

 Paris Saint Germain Roster Players squad, The team secured the Ligue 1 for the first in 19 years.
 By the signing of Zlatan Ibrahimovic, the team got the best achievement.
 Zlatan gave his top score in Ligue 1, 30-goal.
 Finally, in 2014 – 2015, Paris Saint Germany left a mark on French Football by getting some domestic achievements: the Coupe de France, the Throphee des Champions, the Coupe de la Ligue, and the Ligue 1.